June 15, 2018

 Connect With Us

 140th St. & Convent Ave.,

 New York, NY 10031, USA

 Our approach to developing this future workforce is comprehensive by design.
-We begin with strong recruitment efforts to attract promising students to majors and programs at NOAA CREST institutions.
-Then, once a student is accepted to NOAA CREST, we will continually support students financially and through our retention activities that focus on students’ academic, professional, and social success and will ensure students remain at CREST institutions.
+We begin with strong recruitment efforts to attract promising students to majors and programs at NOAA CESSRST institutions.
+Then, once a student is accepted to NOAA CESSRST, we will continually support students financially and through our retention activities that focus on students’ academic, professional, and social success and will ensure students remain at CESSRST institutions.

-Additionally, CREST students will participate in year-round, individualized, professional development.
+Additionally, CESSRST students will participate in year-round, individualized, professional development.
 The professional development offerings include career and academic seminar series, real-time workshops, and on-line modules designed to maximize each student’s professional abilities.

-At the end of a student’s education experience with NOAA CREST, NOAA CREST personnel will facilitate job placement to help connect students with NOAA related job opportunities.
+At the end of a student’s education experience with NOAA CESSRST, NOAA CESSRST personnel will facilitate job placement to help connect students with NOAA related job opportunities.